Temporary employer (no TyEL insurance policy)

 A temporary employer reports Payer type to the Incomes Register

-- Report Temporary employer as payer type.
+- Report Temporary employer (no TyEL insurance policy) as payer type.

 - If you only pay non-wage compensation for work, tax-exempt kilometre allowances, or other such income on which pension is not based, do not report the payer type Temporary employer.